 The pattern of distributions test only applies to non-fixed trusts without a family trust election.
+And it only applies in relation to prior year losses or debt deductions, but not current year losses.

 Pattern of Distributions Test